 Her mouth hung open, and she just listened to the baby’s heartbeat until Karen switched off the sound a minute later.

-Then Bailey went back to what she was doing, like nothing ever happened.
+Then Bailey went back to what she was doing, like nothing

 Like she was playing a game of Red Light, Green Light without knowing it.

 I turned to look at Karen, who was smiling at our reaction.
 “That’s the first sound they ever heard, so when they hear it again, it gets their attention pretty fast.”